 Sit down and watch with family and friends.

 I know you’re going to love Hope Valley!

-Why do you think families are drawn to the show?
+Why does Michael Landon Jr. think families are drawn to When Calls the Heart?

 How is it different?
 Cellphones.